EV Models Worth Comparing: The Hyundai Ioniq 5 vs. Kia EV6

 While the EV6 and Ioniq 5 may share a lot of their engineering, to their makers’ credit, they look and feel very different.
 The Kia EV6 is definitely the sportier and more futuristic-looking of the two, with its swooping fast-back roofline, aggressive face, and its stretched wheelbase.
 From its sporty side profile to its distinctive LED rear light strip, the EV6 looks more like a sports car and less like the family crossover it actually is.

 On the other hand, the Ioniq 5 actually looks kind of retro, albeit in a very cool way.
 Its overall shape actually references the original Hyundai Pony of the eighties (not, we must say, a car a lot of people remember very fondly), but it has amazing detailing, such as its intricately-designed dished wheels, bold slash on the side of the body, and the awesome details.
-From the “dot matrix” LED headlights to the creased body cladding, the Ioniq 5 feels like it blasted straight out of a video game console and onto our streets.
+From the “dot matrix” LED headlights to the creased body cladding, the vehicle feels like it blasted straight out of a video game console and onto our streets.

-Similarities Between the Ioniq and EV6
+Similarities in the Ioniq 5 and EV6

 What you get from both vehicles is a lot of advanced engineering: 350-kW fast charging (the best currently available on the market), EPA-estimated range of over 300 miles when fitted with the largest 77.4-kWh battery and two-wheel drive, and “vehicle to load” capability, which lets you use the car’s battery to charge other electronic devices.

-Both the Ioniq 5 and d EV6 offer a remarkable amount of space inside their interiors.
+Both the Ioniq 5 and EV6 offer a remarkable amount of space inside their interiors.
 While they look small from the outside, they have huge space inside, a consequence of being built as EVs from the ground up, and not around an architecture that needs to accommodate a gasoline engine.